Our interview with the former big league catcher. Plus an update from 2023!

 Q&A with Billy Bryan

-Billy Bryan is a catcher with 8 years of MLB experience who has been a teammate to legendary Baseball players – names like Mickey Mantle, Catfish Hunter, Roger Maris and Whitey Ford.
+Billy Bryan is a pro baseball catcher with 8 years of MLB experience who has been a teammate to legendary baseball players – names like Mickey Mantle, Catfish Hunter, Roger Maris and Whitey Ford.

 I was really interested in his perspective on the questions I usually ask MLB catchers.
 So, I wrote him a letter and he took the time to write me back, sign my card, and answer my questions.
 Check out his responses below.